malishav/OSCOAP/draft-selander-ace-object-security-05.md

     - The "unprotected" field, which SHALL be empty.

-* The "ciphertext" field is computed from the Plaintext and the Additional Authenticated Data (AAD) and encoded as a byte string (type: bstr), following Section 5.2 of {{I-D.ietf-cose-msg}}.
+* The "cipher text" field is computed from the Plaintext and the Additional Authenticated Data (AAD) and encoded as a byte string (type: bstr), following Section 5.2 of {{I-D.ietf-cose-msg}}.

 ## Plaintext ## {#plaintext}